 “Why not?”
 He looked so earnest and curious she almost relented, almost.

 “I don’t understand?
-We’re sitting here while I drink a rather vile beverage and having a stilted conversation.
+We’re sitting here while I drink a rather vile beverage and have a stilted conversation.
+All at your suggestion I might add.
 Careful or I might start to think you aren’t paying attention.”
 She knew she was being a little bitchy, making him spell everything out, but he started it so she felt justified.

 As she pushed up from the table she felt his hand encircle her wrist holding her in place.
 Normally she would have simply ripped his hand off for presuming to touch her, but she had been doing so well since this whole conversation began she didn’t want to end it on such a violent note.
 At least not without a real reason.